Eating healthy food/kai and being a healthy weight is an important part of reducing your cancer risk.

 - try meatless meals using lentils or legumes - a cheap and tasty protein

 There are resources to help you prepare healthy kai at home.
-Understanding food labels and the "Health Star Rating" system can help.
+Most food products in New Zealand have food labels and their also is the "Health Star Rating".

 Specific advice on some foods, supplements and storage